Skip to main content

 Learning studios

-Opening in spring, our new engagement spaces in Sheep Field Barn will allow you to experiment with materials and sculptural techniques inspired by the art and life of Henry Moore.
+Newly opened this year, our engagement spaces in Sheep Field Barn allow you to experiment with materials and sculptural techniques inspired by the art and life of Henry Moore.

 Accessibility